 Preliminary Assessment of Application

 The PLAR process is now completed by the National Alliance of Canadian Optician Regulators (NACOR) on behalf of the College.
 The PLAR steps include a document review, a competency gap analysis (CGA), and a Case-Based Interview (CBI).
 The CGA is a supervised online multiple-choice assessment.
 The CBI is an interview that is completed remotely on an electronic platform.
 The CGA and CBI are based on the National Competencies for Canadian Opticians.
 The scores from the CGA and CBI are combined into an Integrated Candidate Scorecard (ICS).
-The results from the ICS are used to identify if there are any gaps in the applicant's knowledge or skills.
+The results from the ICS are used to identify any gaps in the applicant's knowledge or skills.
 If further education is required, bridging modules will be assigned to address the gaps.

 To start the PLAR process, complete the PLAR Application Form, including the required additional information, and return it to the NACOR office.
+Please note applications must be received at the NACOR office by mail.

 Don't hesitate to get in touch with NACOR if you require any assistance at firstname.lastname@example.org.